manticoresoftware/es2ms/README.md

 * `manticoresearch.port` - Manticore HTTP port, default: 9308
 * `manticoresearch.batch_size` - How many documents to group in a single INSERT batch in Manticore (default 10000)
 * `limit` - limit the number of documents from an index for migration (default 0 - migrate all )
+* `threads` -  split the indexes among multiple parallel workers, default is 1
 * `types.*` - allows overriding settings for a type

 Type transformation